KhronosGroup/glTF-Sample-Models/2.0/StainedGlassLamp/README.md

 ## Reference Photos

 The use of real-world photographic reference is meant to help glTF developers with calibrating material features and renderer behavior, to more accurately represent e-commerce products.
-Additional photo reference is available [on the Wayfair website](https://www.wayfair.com/lighting/pdp/fleur-de-lis-living-credle-275-table-lamp-fdlv3095.html).

 ![photo reference next to screenshot](screenshot/photo_and_screenshot.jpg)